-Blood oozing from his ears, Lawson was out cold.
+Blood oozing from his ears, Scar was out cold.
 I was sure he was a goner.

 I shook him until he finally came to.
 I then grabbed twenty-grand I had in the car’s secret hiding spot and started walking toward the road, but my brain was so turned-around I was actually walking deeper into the woods.